 Nuclear power reactor operators monitor the reactors, adjust controls and record data.
 It’s a sensitive job, but one you can master with a high school diploma and extensive on-the-job training.

-Operators are licensed by the U.S. Nuclear Regulatory Commission and typically take a technical training program to prepare for the NRC’s license exam.
+Operators are licensed by the U.S. Nuclear Regulatory Commission (NRC) and typically take a technical training program to prepare for the NRC’s license exam.
 Nuclear power reactor operators never stop learning, receiving frequent onsite training.

 1. Transportation, storage and distribution managers